poooi/poi-plugin-ezexped/README.md

 [![npm version](https://badge.fury.io/js/poi-plugin-ezexped.svg)](https://badge.fury.io/js/poi-plugin-ezexped)

+### 1.3.1

+- Fix a problem when default setting is not being properly loaded for new users.

 ### 1.3.0

 - Added new checker to make sure a fleet carries as many Daihatsu-class equipments as one can.